raamcosta/compose-destinations/README.md

 implementation 'androidx.navigation:navigation-compose:$compose_navigation_version'
 ```
 Official Compose Navigation is required.
-If you're using Compose Material, Accompanist Navigation-Animation and/or
+If you're using Accompanist Navigation-Animation and/or
 Accompanist Material (aka BottomSheet, currently), Compose Destinations has you covered. <br/>
 Check our [wiki](https://github.com/raamcosta/compose-destinations/wiki) to know more. <br/>
 Each [release](https://github.com/raamcosta/compose-destinations/releases) contains a list of versions known to be compatible.